MIND BODY SOUL HERE & NOW

 Direction Means Nothing Without Control

 You can have purpose.
 You can have values.
 You can even know exactly who you want to be.
-But if you can’t control your thoughts, your direction gets lost in distraction.
+But if you cannot control your thoughts, your direction gets lost in distraction.

 Without control, direction turns into inconsistency.
 You drift.
 You react.
 You lose alignment with what actually matters.

-The Mind is what brings your direction into focus—and keeps it there.
+The Mind is what brings control to the direction the Soul chooses.

-Clarity doesn’t come before action.
+Clarity does not come before action.
 It comes from staying on a path long enough to see it through.

 Direction Requires Action